-You have many Canon 70D lenses available to choose from.
-The Canon EOS 70D has a Aps-C sensor so you do not need to get one of the Canon EF lenses.
+There are many good Canon 70D lenses available to choose from.
+The Canon EOS 70D has a APS-C sensor so you do not need to get one of the bigger, pricier Canon EF lenses.

 You can save money by getting one of the smaller EF-S lenses.
-I have full-sized and APS-C Canon cameras so I primarily stick with EF lenses so that I can use them on all of my DSLR bodies.
+I have both full-frame and APS-C Canon cameras so most of my lenses are EF so that I can use them on all of my DSLR bodies.

 Some photographers use alternative lenses made by other lens makers but that is a topic for another day with other issues to consider regarding quality and price.